Want to reupholster a piece of furniture that’s worn out? Here are tips to make the process easier.

-- Take a fabric sample home then tuck existing furniture in to check if you like it.
+- Take a fabric sample home, then tuck existing furniture in to check if you like it.
 Request to borrow a bolt or big hanging sample in order to cover as much of the piece as you can.
 Live with the sample for a while prior to making a decision.

-- Select a fabric which truly will update the piece, not merely copy the appearance it had once before.
+- Select a fabric that truly will update the piece, not merely copy the appearance it had once before.
 Pick a different color, change pattern scales, or go from a solid to a pattern.